State-dependent Delay Differential Equations on $H^1$: Introduction

 The first term on the right-hand side can easily be dealt with in several function spaces and associated norms, the second term requires knowledge of the size of the derivative of $y$ \emph{a priori}.
 Besides, note that in certain cases, the knowledge of the size of the derivative is also necessary for suitable Lipschitz estimates for $r$, see \cite[Section 3]{Walther} or Section \ref{sec:applpos} below.

 There are several ways in the literature of addressing well-posedness of state-dependent delay equations.
-For a general introduction to delay and functional differential equations, we refer to \cite{MC16,D95}.
+For a general introduction to delay and so-called functional differential equations, we refer to \cite{MC16,D95}.
 We note in passing that further generalisations of functional differential equations to infinite-dimensional state spaces are structurally more complicated, see, e.g., \cite{HJ10}.
 In any case, concerning state-dependent delay equations, we refer to the fundamental contributions \cite{HKWW06,Walther} for many examples and a guide to the literature.
 In order to position our approach to the ones in the literature, we briefly mention four main sources: \begin{enumerate} \item[(i)] the solution manifold approach introduced by \cite{Walther}, \item[(ii)] the retraction approach introduced at least in \cite{MNP94} and used quite recently in \cite{BGR21}, \item[(iii)] the mixed norm approach in \cite{HT97}, and \item[(iv)] the prolongation approach in \cite{N17,N18}. \end{enumerate} In (i) and (ii), the equation \eqref{eq:sdd1} is considered as functional differential equation.
 In \cite{Walther} solutions in the space of continuously differentiable functions are looked out for.
-As a consequence, the equation itself dictates a necessary condition for the initial value namely that $\phi'(0)=g(\phi(0),\phi(r(\phi)))$ (note that in \cite{Walther} the autonomous case is considered; hence the first argument of $g$ is skipped).
+As a consequence, the equation itself dictates a necessary condition for the initial value namely that $\phi'(0)=g(0,\phi(0),\phi(r(\phi)))$ (see also \cite{Walther2}).
 This condition defines a submanifold $X_g$ of $C^1$---the so-called solution manifold.
-It can be shown that given suitable differentiability assumptions on the right-hand side, local well-posedness for the equation in question follows; with the constructed semiflow associated to the differential equation having $C^1$-trajectories on $\R\times X_g$, see \cite{W04}.
+It can be shown that given suitable differentiability assumptions on the right-hand side, well-posedness for the equation in question follows. {Moreover, in this situation, solutions starting in $X_g$ can be differentiated with respect to initial data (\cite{W04}) allowing for a principle of linearised stability}.
 Ultimately, the well-posedness theorem is based on the contraction mapping principle in $C^1$ with a sensible analysis of the constants involved.
-In applications, checking the individual conditions can be quite technical, see, e.g., \cite{GW14}.
+In applications, {even though it is often only based on identifying the particular form of the derivative, to check} the individual conditions can be quite technical, see, e.g., \cite{GW14}.